Ageratum houstonianum ‘Red Flint’

 Overview

-Uses: Annual borders, cottage gardens, containers, pollinator beds, and cut-flower gardens.
+Uses: Annual borders, cottage gardens, containers, pollinator beds, edging, and seasonal mass plantings.

-USDA Hardiness Zones: 10 – 12 (grown as an annual in colder zones)
+USDA Hardiness Zones: 10–12 (grown as an annual in colder climates)

 Sun: Full Sun to Partial Sun